Interview with Deb Dana, LCSW

 Deb: Okay.
-So neuroception is a new word, Steve created that word because the nervous system is acting below the level of the cortex and so perception happens with cortical energy, right?
-It's a thinking thing and the nervous system is not thinking in that way so he had to come up with the word so he came up with neuroception which is the nervous systems way of responding to what I call inside outside inbetween.
+So neuroception is a new word.
+Steve created that word because the nervous system is acting below the level of the cortex, and so perception happens with cortical energy, right?
+It's a thinking thing and the nervous system is not thinking in that way so he had to come up with a word so he came up with neuroception, which is the nervous systems way of responding to what I call inside outside in between.
 So it responds to what's happening inside the body.
 It responds to what's outside in the environment and it responds to what's happening between people.

 Charlotte: Can I ask you to pause for a moment because that's really juicy and I just kind of want to let that land for just a moment.
-So neuroception is this awareness of what I'm experiencing inside my body so this kind of excitement in my right around my diaphragm actually, so this neuroception.
-Neuroception is also what I experienced as we are talking to each other, the signals that you were naming earlier of the name and notice as well as what's happening around me in my environment.
+So neuroception is this awareness of what I'm experiencing inside my body, so this kind of excitement in my right around my diaphragm actually, so this neuroception.
+Neuroception is also what I experienced as we are talking to each other, the signals that you were naming earlier of Name and Notice as well as what's happening around me in my environment.
 So perceiving all of that because it's happening through my nervous system, is what you're saying?
-My nervous system is what's perceiving, is that a [Crosstalk]
+My nervous system is what's perceiving.

 Charlotte: And so, is what you're saying then that, that is really for all of us, kind of what's running the show?
 Like that's really what we're looking for?
 I know you've said this before but I think it's kind of radical.

-Deb: And if we don't bring awareness -- which is what your beautiful gift is to help people bring awareness -- if we don't bring awareness to neuroception then it's simply directs our lives without us being aware of it, without us knowing it's just doing it in the background.
-So your work is to help with people bring awareness in these beautiful ways so that we can then interrupt, we can reshape our nervous system and as we reshape our nervous system our stories change so we're back to story or story's change.
+Deb: And if we don't bring awareness -- which is what your beautiful gift is to help people bring awareness -- if we don't bring awareness to neuroception then it's simply directs our lives without us being aware of it, without us knowing, it's just doing it in the background.
+So your work is to help with people bring awareness in these beautiful ways so that we can then interrupt, we can reshape our nervous system, and as we reshape our nervous system our stories change, so we're back to story our stories change.

 Charlotte: So understanding neuroception as kind of our set point below conscious level, below the conscious level of awareness.

-Charlotte: I appreciate just being able to ask you about it a little differently just because I feel like it's so new that to hear you talk about it in a little different way just helps to maybe answer questions or help us visualize or understand our experience in a new way because -- yeah.
+Charlotte: I appreciate just being able to ask you about it a little differently just because I feel like it's so new that to hear you talk about it in a little different way just helps to maybe answer questions or help us visualize or understand our experience in a new way.

-Charlotte: Deb, thank you for that lovely comment about my work about bringing awareness because I realized that in that regard having awareness is in a relevant way for people.
-In a simple relevant way is we're sort of you and I meet because we both have that same interest of finding ways that are very simple and practical and every day to live.
+Charlotte: Deb, thank you for that lovely comment about my work about bringing awareness because I realize that in that regard having awareness is in a relevant way for people, in a simple relevant way is we're sort of you and I meet because we both have that same interest of finding ways that are very simple and practical and every day to live into.